WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 	- [ ] Install eslint on an old project of yours, and use the airbnb style guide.
 Try to fix all of the problems.
 	- [ ] Now do the same but use the `standard` style guide - what's the difference?
 - [ ] **Prettier** set up prettier on your editor
-	- [ ] set it to follow the rules in an eslint.config file if one is in the repo
+	- [ ] set it to follow the rules in an eslint config file if one is in the repo
 	- [ ] set it to format on save
 - [ ] how should you debug your code if things are going wrong?
 Give some different steps
 - [ ] You **need** to get very comfortable typing on an english keyboard with both hands.
 Having speed to try things out will help **a lot** when you don't understand things.